tinacms/tina.io/content/blog/gatsby-tina-101.md

 > Picture an _"edit this page on GitHub"_ link, but when you click it, instead of kicking you over the GitHub, the site becomes instantly editable like a Google Doc. 😍

-When using Open Authoring, you can submit your content changes as a pull-request so the site owner can review your work before making it live.
+This is all backed by a Git-workflow.
+We give you a button to submit your content changes as a pull-request so the site owner can review your work before making it live.

 We're currently testing this on our own site but in the coming weeks, the API’s for integrating open authoring with Tina will become available.
 In the meantime, click the **edit icon** in the corner of this page to try it out and feel free to reference our site’s source code to see how it works.
 And if yew sea ani speling misteaks, pleeze ficks thim.
 Wee wood apprisheate that vary much 😂.

 ## Using [Next.js](nextjs.org) and [ZEIT](https://zeit.co/) to turn on "Edit-mode"

 The timing was perfect...the Next.js team has been polishing their preview feature which we're using to switch your static site over to "Edit Mode".
-It's really quite magical and a testament to high-quality engineering.
+It's really quite magical and a testament to their high-quality engineering.
 This is how it works:

 <img src="" alt="diagram of edit mode">